Last Updated on

 Hawaii Snorkeling Tour Holidays

-In this article, we provide a brief explanation on why some tour operators are not letting people use their full face masks on a snorkeling tour.
+This article is for anyone thinking about buying a full face snorkel mask to take on their Hawaii holiday, as well as anyone who already has one.
+We provide a brief explanation on why some tour operators are not letting people use their full face masks on a snorkeling tour.

-We list the most popular Tour Operators on the Hawaii islands and where they stand on this issue.
+Below you'll find a the of the most popular Tour Operators on the Hawaii islands and where they stand on this issue.
 This gives you the opportunity when planning your holiday to work out if you want to pack your full face mask, and support a tour company who's happy to have you and your full face snorkel mask along.

 Click on the line item below to take you directly to the item you're most interested in, or keep scrolling to read the entire article.